 Washington University’s D.B.
 Dowd Modern Graphic History Library (DMGHL) is a resource supporting scholarship and teaching related to illustration and visual culture and is one of the few such collections in the country.
 Established in 2007 as a collaborative effort of the University Libraries and the Sam Fox School, the DMGHL aims to acquire, preserve, promote, and bring sustained academic consideration to the culture of illustration, with particular emphasis on the illustrated periodical.
 The growing range of the collection extends from book, magazine, and advertising illustration to comics in all their forms, caricature, poster design, and virtually every aspect of visual culture.
 A particular focus is 20th century periodical illustration, including the collections of some of America’s premier illustrators such as Al Parker, Robert Weaver, Henry Raleigh, and others.
 With the 2012 acquisition of the Walt Reed Illustration Archive, the DMGHL now holds the most comprehensive archival collection of periodical illustration held by any academic institution.
 The collections represent some of the most significant figures in graphic media past and present, including:

 Students in the MFA in Illustration and Visual Culture program will be considered for scholarship/remission awards ranging from 12% to 100%* of total tuition.
 U.S. citizens and permanent residents will also be eligible for loan support, dependent on financial circumstances and merit.
+For complete information about aid, please visit our financial aid page.

 Please contact John Hendrix, program chair, for help navigating our tuition and scholarships. email@example.com